What is the treatment cost?

 Wasps will leave the same area in a purposeful manner.

-Places to look at if you suspect more wasps than usual are bothering you in the garden or appearing repeatedly in the same room of the house - these usually are:
+If you suspect more wasps than usual are bothering you in the garden or appearing repeatedly in the same room of the house:

 If you are finding insects in a bedroom or bathroom in numbers, then stand back from the house and look for the above